LoganThomasCS/nextgenMissingAcct/README.md

 Flip guarantors for the overloaded employer (and possibly future employers) to the person when the balance is 0 and the encounter is in a History status.

 ## Development / Testing
-A cursor is too slow for the amount of encounters the employer deployment we are attempting to deploy.
+A cursor is too slow for the amount of encounters the employer portion we were attempting to deploy.
 We rafactored it to use inserts from a temp table instead.

 Added a parameter to direct it at an employer (we can expand this to other employers in the future.)

+Added a parameter to limit it for testing / in case we need to run it in batches for performance issues later.

 ### Analysis
 * Demo